Santiago Rublico

-Santiago Rublico Colminas (born August 16, 2005) is a professional footballer who plays as a right-back or right winger for Tercera Federación team Alcorcón B. Born in Spain, he plays for the Philippines national team.
+Santiago Rublico Colminas (born August 16, 2005) is a professional footballer who plays as a right-back or right winger for team Alcorcón B. Born in Spain, he plays for the Philippines national team.

 Club career

 Youth

 Rublico joined the youth academy of Atlético Madrid at the age of six after he was spotted playing in a park by a youth team coach of the club.
 He moved to Rayo Vallecano in 2017 and spent five years there playing for different youth teams.
-On 15 September 2022, Atlético Madrid announced the return of Rublico to the club.
-Rublico also featured in the 2023–24 UEFA Youth League where he make 4 appearances in the tournament.
+On September 15, 2022, Atlético Madrid announced the return of Rublico to the club.
+He made four appearances for the club during the 2023–24 UEFA Youth League.

 Collado Villalba

 In July 2024, Rublico signed his first professional contract with Tercera Federación club Collado Villalba.

 International career

+Youth

+In April 2023, Rublico was named in the Philippines under-22 squad for the 2023 SEA Games.
+He made his tournament debut on April 29 in a 3–0 loss against Indonesia.
+In December 2025, he was named in the squad for the 2025 SEA Games.
+In September 2026, he was included in the Philippines under-23 squad for the 2026 Asian Games.

+Senior

 Rublico received his first call-up to the Philippines national team in March 2023 for friendlies against Kuwait and Jordan.
-He made his debut on 25 March 2023 in a 2–0 defeat to Kuwait.
+He made his debut on March 25, 2023 in a 2–0 defeat to Kuwait.
+On June 3, 2026, he scored his first international goal in the 44th minute in a 5–1 win against Guam.

-In April 2023, Rublico was named in the Philippines under-22 squad for the 2023 Southeast Asian Games.
-He made his tournament debut on April 29 in a 3–0 loss against Indonesia.